trustoverip/spec-up-t-website/docs/various-roles/admins-guide/introduction.md

 Follow use case 2. and 3.
 Use case 2, [update Spec-Up-T](./updating.md#updating-the-npm-package-called-spec-up-t), has to be followed by Use cases 3: [Update own installation](./updating.md#updating-your-installation)

-And then remove obsolete files and directories ([this is the list](here)) by hand.
+And then remove obsolete files and directories (ToDo: add link to list) by hand.
 This is difficult because you don't know by definition what dirs and files have been put in.

 | @Kor : could you provide a list of legacy Spec-Up files and directories that we nominate to remove? |